AlainVagner/LOD4Mac/README.md

 ## What is this?

 LOD is the Luxembourgish Online Dictionary, it is available on [lod.lu](https://www.lod.lu/).
-The purpose of this project is to package the definitions from LOD into a dictionary file compatible with Dictionary.app on MacOS, thus enabling the user to right-click with a mouse or to force tap with a trackpad on any word in luxembourgish in most of the apps and get directly access to its definition.
+The purpose of this project is to package the definitions from LOD into a dictionary file compatible with Dictionary.app on MacOS, thus enabling the user to right-click with a mouse or to force tap with a trackpad on any word in Luxembourgish in most of the apps and get a direct access to its definition.

 <img width="831" alt="Screenshot of TextEdit showing the definition of a luxembourgish word" src="https://user-images.githubusercontent.com/16536731/161426311-aaaf9047-6061-4fd1-91c4-48fde6d57e58.png">